 The secluded, well-contained nature of the property and numerous opportunities for entertainment (both on-site and easily arranged off-site) have created a place where parents find they can readily relax with their children.
-On-site amenities that are kid favorites include the swimming pool (complete with inflatable toys), tennis and basketball courts, and a media center complete with DVD player, Nintendo Wii and PlayStation 3.
+On-site amenities that are kid favorites include the swimming pool (complete with inflatable toys), tennis and basketball courts, and a media center.
 There are also several adult-size bicycles for older children.

 Additionally, a great number of fun outings can be organized from horse-back riding to helicopter tours of Siena or hot air balloon rides from nearby Montisi.
 Our chef is happy to cater to younger palates and staff can help you stockpile your childrens’ favorite snacks.

 Can the Borgo arrange guided tours or babysitting services for children while the parents are off property?